gmflau/redis-enterprise-gke-kf-istio-egress-gateway/README.md

-# Accessing Redis Enterprise Database from Google Cloud Platform's Kf environment through user provided service (Istio Egress Gateway Edition)
+# Accessing Redis Enterprise Database from Google Cloud Platform's Kf environment through user provided service (TLS Origination's Istio Egress Gateway Edition)

 ## In this repo, you will learn how to:
 1. Create a GKE cluster